Events & Programs

 For the love of reading.

 Library Reading Series creates a partnership between ACW and libraries from all over the Adirondack region to present local author readings and discussions.
 Libraries choose authors from the region and partners with ACW to host them.
 The Library Reading Series is made possible from a generous grant from the Lake Placid Education Foundation.
+More info about the Library Reading Series here.

 Major Author Readings take place when we team up with local businesses, schools, and art centers to hold readings and lectures that are open to the public.
 Past author readings have featured nationally acclaimed authors, including: Barry Lopez, Terry Tempest Williams, Alistair MacLeod, Russell Banks, Mark Kurlanski, Chase Twichell, Bill McKibben, Sue Halpern, Bernd Heinrich, William Kennedy, Andrea Barrett, Rick Moody, and Steven Millhauser.
 We also present some of the best performance poets in the country at our programs and readings, including Jon Sands, Adam Faulkner, Samantha Thornhill, Danez Smith, Mahogany L. Browne, Jive Poetic and more.